MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 ---
 lab:
-    title: 'Lab: Package Windows Virtual Desktop applications (AD DS)'
+    title: 'Lab: Package Azure Virtual Desktop applications (AD DS)'
     module: 'Module 4: Manage User Environments and Apps'
 ---

-# Lab - Package Windows Virtual Desktop applications (AD DS)
+# Lab - Package Azure Virtual Desktop applications (AD DS)
 # Student lab manual

 ## Lab dependencies

 - An Azure subscription
 - A Microsoft account or an Azure AD account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription
-- The completed lab **Prepare for deployment of Azure Windows Virtual Desktop (AD DS)** or **Prepare for deployment of Azure Windows Virtual Desktop (Azure AD DS)**
+- The completed lab **Prepare for deployment of Azure Virtual Desktop (AD DS)** or **Prepare for deployment of Azure Virtual Desktop (Azure AD DS)**
-- The completed lab **Windows Virtual Desktop profile management (AD DS)** or **Windows Virtual Desktop profile management (Azure AD DS)**
+- The completed lab **Azure Virtual Desktop profile management (AD DS)** or **Azure Virtual Desktop profile management (Azure AD DS)**

-> **Note**: At the time of authoring this lab, the MSIX app attach functionality for Windows Virtual Desktop is in public preview.
+> **Note**: At the time of authoring this lab, the MSIX app attach functionality for Azure Virtual Desktop is in public preview.
 In order to try it, you need to submit a request via on [online form](https://aka.ms/enablemsixappattach) to enable MSIX app attach in your subscription.
 The approval and processing of requests can take up to 24 hours during business days.
 You'll receive an email confirmation once your request has been accepted and completed.

 ## Estimated Time